DanielCoffey1/ClearGlass/README.md

    - Click "Windows Optimization" for system optimization options
    - Click "Run Clear Glass" for the complete experience
 4. Wait for the process to complete
-5. Review the success message for confirmation
+5. Review the success message for confirmation (includes bloatware removal and start menu clearing)

 ### Installing Recommended Addons